cmhouston/excl-mobile/docs/howToSetUpGenyMotionOnAMac.md

 	1. Run this in Terminal:

 			$ android
-	- Install the appropriate files based on platform
+	- Install the appropriate files based on platform **Alex
 	- To install required SDK components refer to this [Appcelerator Wiki](https://wiki.appcelerator.org/display/guides2/Installing+and+Updating+Android+SDK)

 ## Set Titanium Paths for Android Tools##